Last updated: May 20, 2025

 Candy that resembles tobacco products

 The law does not specifically address the manufacture or sale of candy that resembles tobacco products.
-However, Art.
-8 of the Protection of Health Act prohibits the advertising and promotion of “products imitating tobacco products.”
+However, the law prohibits the advertising and promotion of “products imitating tobacco products.”
 Therefore, although candy resembling tobacco products may be manufactured and sold, it may not be advertised or promoted.
-Therefore, the regulatory status “Some Restrictions” is given.
+Therefore, the regulatory status code “Some Restrictions” is given.

 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, the law should prohibit the manufacture and sale of candy that resembles tobacco products.